RickardKarl/vgosDBpy/vgosDBpy/view/README.md

 Methods that return *matplotlib.Line2D* to plot on *matplotlib.Axis*, given some data.

-Current options are: ordinary line or smoothened given a data set.
+Current options are: ordinary line, smoothened line or marked data given a data set.

 ## widgets.py